Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Dog-tick_Koy_Hipster_shutterstock

-How do you know your dog has Lyme disease and what where do they get it from?divider-dog
+How do you know your dog has Lyme disease and where do they get it from?

 It is important to note that not all ticks carry Lyme disease.
-Their culprits of this disease are the black-legged tick.
-According to the CDC, two types of ticks spread the disease while others such as the Lone star tick, American dog tick, Rocky Mountain wood tick, and the brown dog tick are not known to carry the disease at all.
+The culprit of this disease is the black-legged tick.
+According to the CDC, two types of ticks spread the disease while others such as the Lone Star tick, American dog tick, Rocky Mountain wood tick, and the brown dog tick are not known to carry the disease at all.

-Lyme disease can happen in any state, but overall, most cases are from the Northeast, Upper Midwest, and the Pacific coast.
+Lyme disease can happen in any state, but overall, most cases are from the Northeast, Upper Midwest, and the Pacific Coast.
+It may take 2 to 5 months before infected dogs develop signs of illness.

 Big-Tick-of-a-dog_Stock2468_shutterstock